You can do it. You can recapture a sense of style!

 If you do come up for air and notice that your personal style took a backseat to everything else in life, you are not alone.
 Every single week a Mom reaches out to me to get her style groove back.
 We all do it!

 And look, that makes sense for a period of time.
 It really does.
 But there will come a moment where you can breathe a little and shift some of the focus back on yourself.
-That's where I come in tp help.
+That's where I come in to help.

 Is this you today?
 Do you have a few minutes of sanity and you’re noticing that your style took a back seat for a few years?

 Who else better to ask for help than me?
-A trained listener, a Mom in transition myself, and a trained personal stylist.
+A trained listener, a Mom in transition myself, and a trained Personal Stylist.
 And if somehow you need permission to care about fashion and personal style, I give it to you!
 You are allowed to buy a new pair of jeans or a pretty “going-out” top without feeling guilty. ~Insert oxygen mask analogy again~

 But where do I start?